geshan/geshan.github.com/posts/2017-08-02-adopt-a-painless-continuous-delivery-culture.md

 - Talks
 - devops
 cover: /images/continuous-delivery/geshan-devops--days-pdx-2017.jpg
 description: Your work responsibilities boil down to 2 things, either add value to customers or save cost for the business.
-This talk is about how we used continous delivery for better business outcomes.
+This talk is about how we used continuous delivery for better business outcomes.
-keywords: continuous delivery, continuous deployment, continous delivery talk
+keywords: continuous delivery, continuous deployment, continuous delivery talk
 ---

 Your work responsibilities boil down to 2 things, either add value to customers or save cost for the business.